brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 - I'd want an **explicit** opt-in mechanism.
 In all of these cases, I'm explicitly opting into a particular concept when I write the code anyway.
 I don't see much value in being able to omit that.
 It also makes the intent clear, and makes it impossible to accidentally opt into someone else's concept.
 - I'd absolutely require an **unobtrusive** opt-in mechanism.
 It's essential to be able to implement support for various concepts for fundamental types or for types you don't own.
 - I'd want my opt-in to be **checked early**.
 Of course, the earlier I catch my mistakes the better.
-- I'd want to be able to **provide defaults**.
+- I'd want to be able to **provide associated functions**.
 Both because it provides the maximal benefit of customization and because it can provide a good ergonomic story for users.

 As you can see in the table above, we have no such thing in the language today.
 But maybe that's the direction we should be considering.